Keeshond Dogs

 The Keeshond dog breed has achieved considerable success in agility and obedience events so this is a good area to consider for training which will also put you in the alpha position and give them the structure they need.

 On another note, although this dog breed is very friendly, some can be timid.
-For this reason, it's a good idea to socialize them early in life to build their confidence with other people and a variety of situations.
+For this reason, it's a good idea to socialize them early in life the same as you would with any other breed, to build their confidence with different people, places and a variety of situations.

 The Keeshond has a loud distinctive bark, but is not aggressive toward those his owner welcomes.
 He uses his bark to warn of approaching visitors, but will not generally become a nuisance barker unless he is isolated for long periods and cut off from companionship.